Dick Hannula: Coaching

-Coach Hannula started the nationally recognized Tacoma Swim Club around 1953, and served as the head coach for 40 years through 1993, continuing to coach with the club after retiring from his last High School coaching job at Woodrow Wilson in 1983.
+Coach Hannula started the Tacoma Swim Club around 1953, and served as the head coach for 40 years through 1993, continuing to coach with the club after retiring from his last High School coaching job at Woodrow Wilson in 1983.

 Lincoln High Coach

 From 1951 to 1958, immediately after completing his education at Washington State, Hannula coached seven years at Tacoma's Lincoln High School winning state championships in 1953 and 1955.
 He coached numerous national high school champions and record holders.

 Woodrow Wilson High Coach

-Hannula had an exceptional high school coaching career at Tacoma's Woodrow Wilson High School, known as Silas High School since 2020.
+Hannula then began working as an high school coach at Tacoma's Woodrow Wilson High School, known as Silas High School since 2020.
 Hannula was hired when the school first opened in 1958, and within only two years his boys' teams won 24 consecutive state championships from 1960 through 1983, when Wilson retired from High School coaching.
-His teams at Wilson won a remarkable total of 323 swim meets without a loss in relay, dual, state and regional meets.
+His teams at Wilson won a total of 323 swim meets without a loss in relay, dual, state and regional meets.

 Coming out of retirement, Hannula became the assistant coach for The University of Puget Sound's men's and women's swim teams in the 2007–2008 season.